thme808/learnToDev/Cloud/AZ104/AZ104 dump.md

 Your company has an azure subscription that includes a storage account, a resource group, a blob container and a file share.
 A colleague named Jon Ross makes use of a solitary Azure Resource Manager (ARM) template to deploy a virtual machine and an additional Azure Storage account.
 You want to review the ARM template that was used by Jon Ross.

-> Solution: You access the Resource Group blade.
+- Solution: You access the Resource Group blade.

-	- blade 는 그냥 메뉴같은 것.
+> blade 는 그냥 메뉴같은 것.
-	- Resource Group 메뉴/블레이드 -> Deployments 접속해서 ARM 템플릿을 확인할 수 있음
+> Resource Group 메뉴/블레이드 -> Deployments 접속해서 ARM 템플릿을 확인할 수 있음

 ## Topic1/Question16 #availabilitySet
 Your company has three virtual machines (VMs) that are included in an **availability set**.
 You try to resize one of the VMs, which returns an allocation failure message.
 It is imperative that the VM is resized.
 Which of the following actions should you take?
 * A. You should only stop one of the VMs.
 * B. You should stop two of the VMs.
-* **C. You should stop all three VMs.**
+* C. You should stop all three VMs. ✔️
 * D. You should remove the necessary VM from the availability set.

 ## Topic1/Question17
 You have an Azure virtual machine (VM) that has a single data disk.
 You have been tasked with attaching this data disk to another Azure VM.
 You need to make sure that your strategy allows for the virtual machines to be offline for the least amount of time possible.
 Which of the following is the **action you should take FIRST**?
 * A. Stop the VM that includes the data disk.
 * B. Stop the VM that the data disk must be attached to.
-* C. Detach the data disk. **Most Voted**
+* C. Detach the data disk. ✔️
-	*  It is possible to hot swap the disk, but it is not a best practice
 * D. Delete the VM that includes the data disk.

 ## Topic1/Question18